 Although some people feel that college should be free, the current reality is that it is not.
 So keep reading and discover the average cost of college in order to become better prepared for the future!

 * In this article, the terms vocational school, career college, and trade school are used interchangeably.

 Many potential students just like you wonder about the opportunity cost of attending college.
 After all, with every choice that you make, you are choosing not to do something else.
 So by choosing to attend college, you are choosing not to remain in the workforce.
 And along with less time spent in the workforce, time spent in school often results in higher student debt.
 So is the potential college opportunity cost even worth it?

-The median income for families that are headed by a four-year college graduate is more than double the median income for families that are headed by a high school graduate.2 Additionally, adults who hold bachelor's degrees earn about 64 percent more per year than high school graduates.
-And those with associate degrees earn about 18 percent more than high school graduates.3
+A College Board report reveals that the median income for families that are headed by a four-year college graduate is more than double the median income for families that are headed by a high school graduate.
+Additionally, data from the Bureau of Labor Statistics (BLS) indicates that adults who hold bachelor's degrees earn about 64 percent more per year than high school graduates.
+And those with associate degrees earn about 18 percent more than high school graduates.

 Once you know what you want to train for, you also need to decide what type of institution is right for you.
 Should you attend a career college, community college, or traditional four-year college or university?
 Many people automatically assume that community or traditional college is the best option, but the reality is that shorter programs at non-traditional institutions (such as career colleges) can quickly prepare you for high-paying jobs.
 You could be prepared to enter your new career field a lot faster when you opt for a career college.
 That's especially true if you consider waitlists.